qbilay7/Web-Server/README.md

 # Web-Server
 These projects are seperated in two parts, web server and encrypted web server.
-These servers have services which act as the back-end of them.
+These servers have services which act as the back-end of them.(In Java)